 Questions to include in your new client intake form

 The exact questions you ask in your client intake form will depend on your industry and on the type of your business.
-If you run a medical practice or a law firm, for example, you’ll need your client’s personal and contact details.
-You might also need to ask some confidential or health-related information.
+If you run a medical practice or a law firm, for example, you'll need your client's personal and contact details.
+You might also need to ask for some confidential or health-related information.